The Best Morning Routine for Mental Clarity.

 Self-check before the world.
 Get in touch with how you feel and what you need today before checking texts, emails, or social media feeds.

 If necessary, set boundaries.
-If your job involves early use of the phone, try checking only necessary apps such as calendar or notes, and leave emails or social media for later.
+If your job involves early use of the phone, try checking only necessary apps such as calendars or notes, and leave emails or social media for later.

 8. Accept a Cold Shower or Splash.